hwhybrid/hwhybrid/README.md

 ### Hi there, I'm Hope 👋🏾
 - 🔭 I've spent most of my professional life in multimedia production before expanding into tech as a full-stack software developer.

-- 📚💻 I'm currently a virtual coding instructor specializing in project-based web development and cloud fundamentals for organizations and programs such as Pluralsight, Code First Girls, Coding Black Females, ReDI School of Digital Integration and AWS re:Start.
+- 📚💻 I'm a virtual coding instructor specializing in project-based web development and cloud fundamentals for organizations and programs such as Pluralsight, Code First Girls, Coding Black Females, and ReDI School of Digital Integration.

 - ⚛️ I'm really passionate about digital literacy and actively involved in communities such as Women Who Code and Google's Women Techmakers.

 - I'm honoured to be the 2023 Women Who Code (Cloud) Leadership fellow.
 Through this fellowship I'm responsible for curating cloud technology-focused panels, workshops, lightning talks, career development opportunities, and resources to connect and empower the WWCode global community of over three hundred thousand members in 147 countries.
 <div align="center"><img align="center" src="https://media.licdn.com/dms/image/D5610AQHGIyd4tpQAuw/image-shrink_1280/0/1692817923502?e=1695614400&v=beta&t=bJB6C-GjfhBxOzTL2rBgiTt6RSDNIUOoSEJrcsf6fQA" style="width: 35%"></a>
-<p>To learn more about WWCode click <a href="https://www.womenwhocode.com/about/">HERE!</a>.
-To get involved, click <a href="https://www.womenwhocode.com/volunteer"/>HERE!</a></p>
+<p>To learn more about WWCode click <a href="https://www.womenwhocode.com/about/">HERE.</a>.
+To get involved, click <a href="https://www.womenwhocode.com/volunteer"/>HERE.</a></p>
 </div>

 - 📝✍🏾 I occasionally write technical articles targeting beginner developers on platforms such as Educative.io and the Women Who Code blog. (samples: https://www.educative.io/answers/what-are-break-continue-and-pass-statements-in-python and https://www.womenwhocode.com/blog/exciting-new-features-in-google-s-material-design-google-i-o-keynote-2023)

 - 🤓🎨 I’m currently working on a full-stack web application that incorporates tech into my artistic explorations.

-- 🤝 I’m looking to collaborate on fun, creative, and challenging projects.
-Reach out!

 - 🌍 I'm an aspiring polyglot and find learning languages to be a lovely metaphor for learning programming.
 Aside from English, I speak Yoruba, German, and basic French.
 I'm continually humbled by the Arabic alphabet but determined to get there!
 Advice or tips are certainly welcome 🥲.